#MEDIAROCKS 2019 – MEET THE BANDS

 LAVAA – iProspect (FR)

-LAVAA is a indie pop rock quartet from Paris, two high pitched and emotional voices, two eclectic guitars, a refined bass and percussion from another continent combine to form intense melodic sounds.
+This indie pop rock quartet from Paris combine two high pitched and emotional voices, two eclectic guitars, a refined bass and percussion from another continent to form intense melodic sounds.

 The Vials will return to the main stage for an exclusive opening performance.
 The Vials won the inaugural Media Rocks back in 2017, where they were told to “quit their day jobs” by Mumford & Sons’ Ben Lovett.
 In the year since, they have gigged across the capital and recorded an EP, Still, as a follow-up to their debut album Perudo.